fractaledmind/alfred_zotquery/README.md

 	NOTE: You need the PowerPack for Alfred v.2 for this workflow.

+v.
+1.1: Added feature to export bibliography of Collections or Tags.
+v.
+1.0: Added features to export formatted citations and references of items
+v.
+0.9: Added new script filters
+v.
+0.8: First public release of ZotQuery.

 ### REQUIREMENTS ###

 This workflow utilizes the Zotero API to export citations of chosen items.
 In order for the user to utilize these functions, you must have and set up a Zotero private key.
 To do so, the user must sign into their Zotero account at [zotero.org](www.zotero.org) and go to the "Feeds/API" tab.
 Here you will find something like so: